learn-co-students/sinatra-restful-routes-lab-v-000/README.md

 ### Step 1

 Create a new table in the database to store the recipes.
-Recipes should have a `title`, `ingredients` (which can be written as one string containing all the recipes), and `cook_time`.
+Recipes should have a `name`, `ingredients` (which can be written as one string containing all the recipes), and `cook_time`.

 ### Step 2
 Make sure you have a corresponding model for your recipes.